USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 ## Questions?

-There have been many packages in R that have confused me, and I am very grateful for some developers that responded to my emails and helped me along the way.
+We are very grateful to the developers that responded to our emails and helped us along the way.
+If you have any questions, comments, or concerns, please reach out to Brian

-If you have any questions, comments, or concerns, please reach out to me via email: <btinsley@usc.edu>
+Tinsley: <btinsley@usc.edu> or to Julie Hopper <juliehop@usc.edu